-(Earthworks Archaeological Services Inc., 2019) Stage 1-2 Archaeological Assessment 358 Beach Boulevard Part of Lot 12, Registered Plan 364 Geographic Township of Saltfleet City of Hamilton [P321-0038-2019]
+(Earthworks Archaeological Services Inc., 2019) Stage 1-2 Archaeological Assessment 358 Beach Boulevard Part of Lot 12, Registered Plan 364 Geographic Township of Saltfleet City of Hamilton.
+P321-0038-2019.

-Earthworks Archaeological Services Inc conducted a Stage 1-2 Archaeological Assessment of 358 Beach Boulevard, within the current Study Area.
-Test pit survey was conducted at five metre intervals, and no archaeological resources were encountered.
+This project area overlaps part of the new storm and channel rehabilitation east of Queen Elizabeth Way from Towers Drive to Van Wagners Drive, at 358 Beach Boulevard, within the current Study Area.
+Test pit survey was conducted at five metre intervals, with depths of approximately 39 centimetres, and no archaeological resources were encountered.
 No further archaeological assessment was recommended.

-(Earthworks Archaeological Services Inc., 2020) Stage 1 & 2 Archaeological Assessment 352 Beach Boulevard Part 3 of Lot 12, Registered Plan 364 Geographic Township of Saltfleet City of Hamilton [P321-0219-2020]
+(Earthworks Archaeological Services Inc., 2020) Stage 1 & 2 Archaeological Assessment 352 Beach Boulevard Part 3 of Lot 12, Registered Plan 364 Geographic Township of Saltfleet City of Hamilton.
+P321-0219-2020.

-Earthworks Archaeological Services Inc. conducted a Stage 1 and 2 Archaeological Assessment of 352 Beach Boulevard, within the current Study Area.
-Test pit survey was conducted at five metre intervals.
+This project area overlaps part of the new storm and channel rehabilitation east of Queen Elizabeth Way from Towers Drive to Van Wagners Drive, at 352 Beach Boulevard, within the current Study Area.
+Test pit survey was conducted at five metre intervals, with depths of approximately 25 centimetres.
 No archaeological material or features were encountered, and no further work was recommended.